Don’t let a little Ballarat rain dampen your spirits!

 Sip on whisky, reds and mulled wine

-This European-inspired neighbourhood bar also features a menu of small, share plates inspired by the region’s best producers.
+This European-inspired neighbourhood bar also features a menu of small share plates inspired by the region’s best producers.

-Sit down for a hearty meal at a historic pub
+Sit down for a hearty pub meal

 Today, many of those same pubs still operate after having been tastefully restored.